dmxt/beginner-windows-npm-gulp-webdev-tutorial/README.md

 2. When installed, restart cmder and enter `npm` in terminal to see if it's working properly, i.e it should look like [this](http://i.imgur.com/ef2INPb.png).
 If it does, proceed to the next step.

-## Step 3 - Gulp
+## Step 3 - Install Gulp
 Finally we reach the Gulp section.
 This isn't going to be quick and short.
 Installation will be quick, but configuration for your web development workspace... not really.
 Trust me, it will be worth it in long run, I will convince you of that.

-1. Open a terminal (cmder) and install Gulpglobally with this terminal command: `npm install --global gulp`.
+1. Open a terminal (cmder) and install Gulp globally with this terminal command: `npm install --global gulp`.
 It should look something like [this](http://i.imgur.com/nLfKlVv.png).

 2. Congratulations!
 You installed Gulp!